 For many families, their fur-babies are like children.
 However, Nevada law considers pets as property for the purposes of dividing assets.
 An experienced family law attorney can help the parties come to a Nevada pet custody agreement for their dogs and cats.

-Nevada surrogacy agreements are legal provided that certain conditions are met and they include specific details about the custody arrangements between the parents.
+Nevada surrogacy agreements are legal provided that certain conditions are met and include specific details about the custody arrangements between the parents.

 A quick internet search shows how fraught surrogacy arrangements can be when the gestational mother reneges on her agreement.
 Anyone entering into this situation needs an attorney to draft enforceable contracts and to fight for his/her rights in case one of the parties tries to rescind.